-To treat an attack of ulcerative colitis your doctor will usually prescribe up to eight 500 mg tablets a day to be taken either once daily or in two or three divided doses.
-To help prevent further attacks of ulcerative colitis, the recommended dose is 2 g mesalazine (i.e. four 500 mg tablets) once daily.
+To treat an attack of ulcerative colitis your doctor will usually prescribe up to four 1 g tablets a day to be taken either once daily or in two or three divided doses.
+To help prevent further attacks of ulcerative colitis, the recommended dose is 2 g mesalazine (i.e. two 1 g tablets) once daily.

-To treat an attack of Crohn's disease your doctor will usually prescribe up to eight 500 mg tablets a day in two or three divided doses.
-To help prevent further attacks of Crohn's disease, your doctor will usually prescribe up to eight 500 mg tablets a day in two or three divided doses.
+To treat an attack of Crohn's disease, your doctor will usually prescribe up to four 1 g tablets a day in two or three divided doses.
+To help prevent further attacks of Crohn's disease, your doctor will usually prescribe up to four 1 g tablets a day in two or three divided doses.